makersacademy/news-summary-challenge/README.md

 ## Instructions
 Clone this repository to your desired location using `git clone https://github.com/mcsuGH/news-summary-challenge.git`.\
 \
-You can then run `npm install` whilst in the main directory in your terminal to install any dependencies and then use the command `jest` to run the tests.
+You can then run `npm install` whilst in the main directory in your terminal to install any dependencies and then use the command `jest` to run the tests.\
+\
+Sign up for an API key from the Guardian.

 ## User Stories
 ```